 A carefully chosen case study or a piece of statistics can prove almost any point.
 To prove the importance of user testing, there is an old story from 2010 on how Microsoft chose this particular shade of blue for the links: the color that performed best during user testing, is claimed to have added $80 million to annual revenue.

 And here is a recent story to support our arguments that design has an impact: in 2021, Citibank lost $500 million because an employee didn’t check the right checkbox.
-If you see the UX of the bank software, you would totally understand him.
+If you see the UX design of the bank software, you would totally understand him.
 (Talking about banks, we have an article on Fintech UX design hurdles).

 The most secure way of dealing with statistics?
 Make your own